stephane-r/HoloPlay/README.md

 HoloPlay (HoP) is a Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
 You can add your Invidious token and save music to favoris or create your playlists.
 This project is fully open source.

-Note : HoloPlay has been tested on real devices with Android version 8, 9 and 10.
-For now, HoloPlay is designed for mobile, not optimized for tablet device.

 If you want add more feature, PM or PR are welcome :)

 [<img src="docs/dashboard.jpg" width=250>](./docs/dashboard.jpg)